Authorised and unauthorised absence from school

 Good school attendance greatly improves your child’s chances of fulfilling their potential and being successful in school.
 It is also especially important that the council identifies any children who are missing education as they may be at risk of significant harm.

-As a parent you have a legal responsibility to make sure your child gets a full-time education that suits their age, ability and aptitude and any special needs unless you are home educating.
+As a parent you have a legal responsibility to make sure your child gets a full-time education that suits their age, ability and aptitude and any special needs.
 You may be given a Penalty Notice or prosecuted if your child does not attend school regularly and on time.

 Schools are required by law to keep attendance registers for morning and afternoon sessions.